xrootd/howto/docs/tpc/WLCGx509TPC.md

     # For Xroodt DTN
     #pss.ckslib adler32 /usr/lib64/libXrdPss.so
 else
+    # "server" role: for both single node and cluster
+    #
-    # Data server / proxy server (DTN) Role
+    # config the Role: server / proxy server, standalone or cluster
-    # For a standalone Xrootd storage, comment out
-    # For a Xrootd storage cluster: all.role server
-    # For a standalone Xrootd DTN: ofs.osslib /usr/lib64/libXrdPss.so
+    # For a standalone 'proxy server'
-    # For a Xrootd DTN cluster: all.role proxy server
-    all.role server
     #ofs.osslib /usr/lib64/libXrdPss.so
+    # For a standalone 'server'
+    #NOTHING
+    # For a 'proxy server' in a cluster
     #all.role proxy server
+    # For a 'server' in a cluster
+    all.role server

     # Enable security
     xrootd.seclib /usr/lib64/libXrdSec.so